 We evaluate, on a quarterly basis, the positive and negative evidence affecting the realizability of our deferred tax assets.
 As a result of incurring operating losses since 2001, we determined that it is more likely than not that our deferred tax assets may not be realized, and since the fourth quarter of 2002 have established a full valuation allowance for our net deferred tax assets.
-Accordingly, we have not recorded a deferred tax benefit for the operating losses incurred in the years ended December 31, 2005 and 2006.
+Accordingly, we have not recorded a deferred tax benefit for the operating losses incurred in the years ended December 31, 2007, 2006, and 2005.

-We did not record a provision for income taxes in 2006 due to a net operating loss and the uncertainty of the timing of profitability in future periods, except for \$0.4 million of taxes paid in non-U.S. jurisdictions that assess a source withholding tax.
+We did not record a provision for income taxes in 2007, 2006 or 2005 due to a net operating loss and the uncertainty of the timing of profitability in future periods.
+However, in 2007 we paid immaterial amounts of state excise taxes, and in 2006 we paid \$0.4 million of taxes to non-U.S. jurisdictions that assess a source withholding tax.

-As of December 31, 2006, we had federal net operating loss and research and experimentation credit carry forwards of approximately \$49.9 million and \$11.4 million respectively, which may be available to offset future federal income tax liabilities and expire at various dates from 2007 through 2026.
-In addition, at December 31, 2006, we had approximately \$8.3 million and \$5.8 million of state net operating losses and state research and development and investment tax carry forwards, respectively, which expire at various dates from 2007 through 2021.
+As of December 31, 2007, we had federal net operating loss and research and experimentation credit carry forwards of approximately \$46.1 million and \$12.2 million respectively, which may be available to offset future federal income tax liabilities and expire at various dates from 2008 through 2027.
+In addition, at December 31, 2007, we had approximately \$11.2 million and \$6.2 million of state net operating losses and state research and development and investment tax carry forwards, respectively, which expire at various dates from 2008 through 2022.
 Ownership changes, if any, as defined in the Internal Revenue Code, may limit the amount of net operating loss carryforwards that can be utilized annually to offset future taxable income.